Wh0FF24/Conveyor-belt/README.md

 Things to do:
-Make and modify candy images
+Make and modify candy images:
 Good
 - One candy bar, pics from 3 sides.
 Ugly